Parent

 with the SBASG, managing the support group since early 1990

 .....
-(I grew SBASG from about 40 to more than 500
+(I grew SBASG from about 40 to more than 500 individual

-individual members in less than two years).
+members in less than two years).

-Initiating officer who
+Initiating officer

-obtained nonprofit 501 - [C] - [3] tax-exempt status for SBASG.
+who obtained nonprofit 501 - [C] - [3] tax-exempt status for SBASG.

-Creator, writer, editor,
+Creator, writer,

-publisher of a comprehensive newsletter for SBASG
+editor, publisher of a comprehensive newsletter for SBASG.

 Active in investigating,

-supporting or opposing state and national legislation regarding
+supporting or opposing state and national legislation regarding adoption.

 Author of "The Adoption Connection"

-As an adoptive mother, adoption educator and facilitator, and Executive Director of the South Bay Adoption Support Group, I found bookstores and libraries void of a book that would provide everyone interested in any aspect of adoption a one-stop resource of how to successfully pursue adoption, and services available, particularly exclusive to California.
+As an adoptive mother, adoption educator and consultant, and Executive Director of the South Bay Adoption Support Group, I found bookstores and libraries void of a book that would provide everyone interested in any aspect of adoption a one-stop resource of how to successfully pursue adoption, and services available, particularly exclusive to California.
 As prospective adoptive parents, my husband and I lived through months of frustration, attempting to gather comprehensive information we believed necessary before embarking upon the pursuit of building a family through adoption.
 This book, originally published in 1991, represents a collection of the material I have gathered since that time in our lives.
 My hope is that it will save those who read it the frustration and anxiety we experienced by not knowing what and who all our options were regarding adoption and adoption professionals.
 The emphasis of this book is on independent adoption; however there are abundant resources provided for agency and intercountry adoptions as well.
 The names of persons and organizations are provided for information only, and in no way indicates my endorsement.

 The book was published from 1991 through 1996.
 Because the atmosphere and processes surrounding adoption are constantly changing, the book is no longer current and therefore not available for purchase.

-Lil Snee is not a private or public licensed adoption agency, licensed counselor or psychotherapist, attorney, law firm, adoption service provider (ASP), investigator, nor a social worker.
+Adoption Consulting Services.
+Lil Snee is engaged solely in the profession of adoption consulting.Lil Snee is not a private or public licensed adoption agency, licensed counselor or psychotherapist, attorney, law firm, adoption service provider (ASP), investigator, nor a social worker.

-Lil Snee does not place
+Lil Snee does not place children

-agency may place children for adoption.
+agency, or licened attorney may "place" children for adoption.
+State

 |